dwwatson1/kickstarter-analysis/README.md

 ![Count_of_Outcomes.PNG](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Count_of_Outcomes.PNG)

 After I created the pivot table, I noticed the dates row labels showed up as mm/dd/yyy.
 After doing a quick search on Google, I learned I could group them by various increments of time.
-I chose **months** as this was the easiest way to spot outcomes trends from 7 years-worth of campaigns.
+I chose **months** as this was the easiest way to spot outcome trends from 7 years-worth of campaigns.

 ![Grouping_Rows.png](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Grouping_Rows.png)

 After making those tweaks, I filtered the parent category show to only **theater** fundraising campaigns.
 Then, I filtered out **live** campaigns, as those would show ongoing or incomplete ones, and sorted the outcome column labels in descending order: successful, failed, an canceled.
 Luckily, by grouping the **date create conversion** field, the months row label was already sorted chronologically (Jan. - Dec.).

+With the correct filters and sorting, I was confident that a pivot chart would clearly display the theater outcomes by month of launch date.
+To explain the data I was showing in the chart, I added the title **Theater Outcomes Based on Launch Date**.
+I then saved the chart as a .png file, uploaded it to my _Resources_ folder in my repository, and then added it below:

 ![Theater_Outcomes_vs_Launches](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 #### Challenges
 ### Analysis of Outcomes Based on Goals
 #### Overview